shishirbalamurali/ClientTaxPlanner/README.md

-# Private Client Tax Planning Simulator
+# Client Tax Planning Simulator

 An analytical model for private-client tax work.
 It takes a high-net-worth client record, measures it against the published thresholds for a tax year, and reports